Conquest of Gallia

 to reconcile the two, but eventually, after falling in love with Cleopatra who bore him a child, he sided

-with her and defeated Ptolomy.
+with her and defeated Ptolemy.
 Cleopatra, who wished to become the sole ruler of Egypt,

-was however advised by Caesar to marry another brother (Ptolomy XIV).
+was however advised by Caesar to marry another brother (Ptolemy XIV).

 Caesar had to leave Egypt to quell the last threats to his uncontested rule: